 Either a private or a public cloud (from a specific vendor) could be clearly better for a particular or typical application or workload that the organization operates.
 There’s no one type of cloud computing that’s right for all companies.

-The deployment and location of the cloud, or the costs and maintainability of on-premises IT infrastructure can also play a significant role in this operational decision.
+The deployment and location of the cloud or the costs and maintainability of on-premises IT infrastructure can also play a significant role in this operational decision.

 When is Private Cloud Better?

-“That’s primarily down to the Prism management interface which allows me keep a close eye on everything through a single console.
+“That’s primarily down to the Prism management interface which allows me to keep a close eye on everything through a single console.
 Not that I need to do that very often – it just works.”